-What would you do with £139 in Madrid?
+What would you do in 24 hours in Madrid?

 We started the day at Mama Framboise (Cost: Hot chocolate, Macarons and Croissant: €8 ) in the Justicia district of Madrid, just a stone’s throw away from the Room 007 Hostel in Chueca.
 This is possibly one of the best bakeries I have ever been to in my life.
 No exaggeration.
 Hot chocolate was delectable, the macarons the finest I’ve tasted outside Paris ( haven’t tasted that many outside Paris tbh but it was GOOD) plus their signature framboise almond croissant is the bomb.
 Must visit when in Madrid.
 I promise.
 You will not regret visiting here and will thank me later for this tip.